 What’s in Your Farm First Aid Kit?

-Items that should be in a first aid kit carried in tractors and other farm machinery
+The following is a list of items that should be in a first aid kit carried in tractors and other farm machinery.

 - Extra change taped to the carrying case to make an emergency phone call

 - Two triangular bandages with 36″ sides (made from bed sheets)